alexandrebarachant/muse-lsl/README.md

 # Muse LSL

-A Python package for streaming, visualizing, and recording EEG data from the Muse 2016 headband.
+A Python package for streaming, visualizing, and recording EEG data from the Muse devices developed by InteraXon.

 ![Blinks](blinks.png)